Home

 1999

-The Quarter Horse Journal, Western Horseman, Southwestern Horseman, Santa Barbara Magazine, The Pacific Coast Quarter Horse, America’s Horse, Eastern / Western Quarter Horse Journal, Continental Horseman Inc, Speed Horse Inc, Racing Programs “Night Lines”.
+The Quarter Horse Journal, Western Horseman, Southwestern Horseman, Santa Barbara Magazine, The Pacific Coast Quarter Horse, America’s Horse, Eastern / Western Quarter Horse Journal, Continental Horseman, Speed Horse, and Cowboys & Indians.

 “Bandana Country”